Clean Harbors, Inc. (CLH): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1994 Initial Public Offering (IPO) Became a publicly traded company, providing capital for further expansion.
+1987 Initial Public Offering (IPO) Became a publicly traded company (NYSE: CLH), providing capital to finance rapid expansion and pay down debt.

 Clean Harbors, Inc. (CLH) Ownership Structure